-Chris Peach MBBS MD FRCS (Tr&Orth): Consultant Elbow and Shoulder Surgeon, University Hospital of South Manchester
+Chris Peach MBBS MD FRCS (Tr&Orth): Consultant Elbow and Shoulder Surgeon, Manchester University Foundation Trust

 Chris Peach is a Consultant Orthopaedic Surgeon who specialises in treating disorders of the shoulder and the elbow and traumatic injuries of the entire upper limb.
 His expertise in arthroscopic (keyhole) surgery of the shoulder and the elbow enables treatment of sporting injuries to ensure a satisfactory and rapid return to the desired activity.
 He is also able to offer arthroscopic surgery for other conditions affecting the shoulder and the elbow as well as joint replacement surgery.

 Chris is a Consultant at Manchester University Foundation Trust, a large teaching hospital in Manchester.

 His private consultations take place at the new state of the art OrthTeam Centre in Manchester, as well as at BMI The Alexandra Hospital, and the Spire Cheshire Hospital.

 Chris graduated as a doctor from Imperial College School of Medicine and trained as an Orthopaedic Surgeon in London, Oxford and the North West.
 He spent two years undertaking a post-graduate research degree at the University of Oxford, having been awarded the prestigious Royal College of Surgeons of England Research Fellowship and examined the genetic basis of Osteoarthritis of the shoulder.